abhishekghoshh/tmux-config/docs/git/intialization.md

 ## Git project initialization

-How to initialize a Git repo: </br>
+How to initialize a Git repo: <br>
 Everything starts from here.
-The first step is to initialize a new Git repo locally in your project root. </br>
+The first step is to initialize a new Git repo locally in your project root. <br>
-You can do so with the command below </br>
+You can do so with the command below <br>
 ```
 git init
 ```